Unthrottled/ultra-marathon/content/thestrugglebus/a_greatestchallenge.md

 took me a really long time to put my ego aside and listen.

 Now that my nocturnal email checking habit was starting to break, there was one last problem that needed to be broken.
-Waking up at 04:00 and expecting to perform difficult tasks less than 10 minutes of waking up, can lead to big sleeping issues.
+Waking up at 04:00 and expecting to perform difficult tasks less than 10 minutes of waking up, can potentially lead to big sleeping issues.
 For me, it was I wanted to be ready to go as soon as possible, because I needed as much time to accomplish the mammoth goals I set for myself.

-It was set in my head that everything should be timed by _sleep cycles_, which are about 2 hour intervals where your brain patterns change in sleeping.
+It was set in my head that everything should be timed by _sleep cycles_, which are about 2 hour intervals where your brain patterns change while sleeping.
 If you are woken up in the middle of one, the rest of the day would feel like your mind is in a fog.
 At least that is what I had at least convinced myself into believing.
 Therefore, it was my duty to not fall back asleep if I woke up less than an hour from my alarm clock.

-You might be aware, but our brain is built in with a _really_ good internal clock.
+You might be aware, but our brains are built with a _really_ good internal clock.
 It is so good in fact, that it is a bit scary.
 I adopted the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) a long time ago.
 My working sets are 27 minutes, and the resting intervals are 3 minutes.
 When a rest interval comes up, I get up and take a break, mostly looking out a window or something.
-Well, it has gotten to the point where I feel like there was enough of a break, and I could go sit.
+Well, it has gotten to the point where I feel like there was enough of a break, and I could go back to what I was doing.
 By the time my rear hits is in the chair, the bell, to start the next working set, rings.
-Almost as if I felt the passage of 2 minutes and 45 seconds without actually keeping track.
+Almost as if I felt the passage of exacly 2 minutes and 45 seconds without actually keeping track.

-Anyways, this also means that it applies to sleep durations as well.
+This also means that it applies to sleep durations as well.
 The amount of times that I have woken up 3-5, minutes before 04:00, gave even more merit to the concept of an internal clock.
-Couple waking up 5 minute before the alarm and not wanting to fall back asleep in fear of breaking a sleep cycle, will result in getting a restless night sleep.
+Combine waking up 5 minute before the alarm and not wanting to fall back asleep in fear of breaking a sleep cycle, will result in getting a restless night sleep.

-There was a strong conviction that I _needed_ to know what time it is, because I might need to wake up really soon.
+I had a strong conviction that I _needed_ to know what time it is during the night, because I might need to wake up really soon.
 That would be enough for me to crawl to the other side of the room, to check the phone for the time.
-It would also happen when on of the frequent overnight pit-stops occurred as well.
+It would also happen when I needed to make a light night pit-stop.

 ### Wait, what time is it?